-- You can post cash for the full amount of the bond with the court or jail.
+- By posting cash for the full amount of the bond with the court or jail.

-- You can use real property (such as a home or a lot) with the court.
+- Using real property (such as a home or a lot) as collateral for the court.

-- And lastly the judge can decide to let the defendant go on their own recognizance.
+- The judge can decide to release the defendant on their own recognizance.

-There are a few exceptions to this but you do not get your premium back that you paid to the bonding office.
-This fee is what allowed the defendant to get out of jail and is fully earned once the defendant is out of custody.
-For example if the defendant gets rearrested a week later you get no portion nor a refund of any money.
-If the bondsman fails to live up to his end of the contract then and only then you may be entitled to a refund of some kind.
+With few exceptions, you do not get back the premium that you paid to the bonding office.
+This premium is a bonding fee that allows the defendant to get out of jail, which is considered fully earned once the defendant is released from police custody.
+For example, if the defendant is re-arrested, no portion of the money is returned, nor is any other refund due.
+If the bondsman fails to fulfill their contract, only then you may be entitled to any refund.

-Once the defendant is back in custody the bond can be surrendered and your liability will be terminated.
-There are a few problems here: if you decided to surrender the bond you will lose the premium that was paid, and if you decided to get the defendant out on bond again, you will now have to post two new bonds and pay the premium on both bonds again.
+Once the defendant is back in custody, the bond can be surrendered and your liability for the defendant will be terminated.
+However, if you choose to surrender the bond, you lose the premium paid to secure it.
+Also, if you again decide to get the defendant out on bond, you now must post two new bonds and pay the premium on both bonds.

-You will have to get permission from the bonding office in writing before attempting to do so.
-If the court has given you direct instructions not to leave the state or country you must then get permission from the bail agent and the court before leaving.
-Otherwise you are subject to arrest.
+Special permission in writing from the bonding office is always required before attempting to do so.
+If the court has given you direct instructions not to leave the state or country, you must then get permission from both the bail agent and the court before leaving, otherwise you are subject to arrest.

-The rate that you pay a bail agent depends on the state's statutes and regulations.
-For example, in some states, there are companies that can legally charge 8%, while the allowable premium is set at 10% for others.
-If a company that agrees to discount their fee, they may lose their license.
-Some companies try and lead you into believing that you will receive a discount but in the end actually charge you the whole amount.
+The rate charged by bail agents depends on each state’s statutes and regulations.
+In some states, there are companies that can legally charge 8%, while the allowable premium is set at 10% in other locations.
+There is no leeway – if a company agrees to discount their fee, they could lose their license.
+Some bonding companies may lead you to believe that you’ll receive a discount, but eventually will end up charging you the whole amount.
 Always ask to see a rate chart if you feel that you are being wrongly charged.
-If you are interested in the allowable bail bonds premiums, you can visit our bail cost page.
+If you are interested in the allowable bail bonds premiums in Missouri, you can visit our [?bail cost page?
+NEED URL].

-Like discounts, the general costs in your area depend on the locale's statutes and regulations.
-Bonding agents are generally licensed and regulated by the state.
-The guiding principle is that the premium rates are not to be "excessive, inadequate, or unfairly discriminatory."
-If you are interested in the cheapest bail bonds in your area, you can visit here to find out what the rates that allowed by law in your area.
+The bond costs in your area are dictated by the municipal statutes and regulations.
+Bond agents are generally licensed and regulated by the state.
+The government regulation of bond costs is intended to prevent the charging of premium rates that are “excessive, inadequate, or unfairly discriminatory.”
+If you are only interested in the cheapest bail bonds in your area, you can visit here [NEED URL] to find out what the rates that allowed by law in your area.

-Each bonding office will have their own standards but for the most part you can expect them to accept various forms of bail collateral.
-Some example of collateral include:
+Each bonding office will have their own standards, but for the most part you should expect them to accept various forms of collateral.
+Some example of accepted items include: